-OpenStreetMap is a vast global database of crowd-sourced data and it is growing by the minute.
+OpenStreetMap is a vast global database of crowd-sourced data and it is growing daily.
 Although the quality is not as spatially consistent as many official datasets, OSM data have many advantages: they are globally available free of charge and using crowd-source data can encourage ‘citizen science’ and contributions back to the digital commons.
-Further examples of osmdata in action are provided in Chapters 7 and 8.
+Further examples of osmdata in action are provided in Chapters 12, 13 and 9.

 |ESRI Shapefile||.shp (the main file)||One of the most popular vector file formats.
 Consists of at least three files.
 The main files size cannot exceed 2 GB.
 It lacks support for mixed type.
 Column names are limited to 10 characters, and number of columns are limited at 255.
 It has poor support for Unicode standard.||Vector||Partially open|

 |GeoJSON||.geojson||Extends the JSON exchange format by including a subset of the simple feature representation.||Vector||Open|

 |KML||.kml||XML-based format for spatial visualization, developed for use with Google Earth.
 Zipped KML file forms the KMZ format.||Vector||Open|